Semrush helps you:

 URLs That Are Not SEO-Friendly

-URLs with too many extra parameters can be fairly long and look akward.
+URLs with too many extra parameters can be fairly long and look awkward.
 Google’s URL structure best practices suggest keeping URL structures simple and easy to read—so it’s best to stick to that advice.

 Google SERP – URLs